Faculty

 K. Ryan Wessells, Ph.D

-Dr. Wessells’ research interests are focused on zinc deficiency among infants and young children in low-income countries, and the evaluation of therapeutic and preventive interventions designed to improve nutritional status in these populations.
+Dr. Wessells' research interests are focused on micronutrient deficiencies among infants and young children in low-income countries, and the evaluation of therapeutic and preventive interventions designed to improve nutritional status in these populations.
 She is also interested in the dietary and biochemical assessment of nutritional status, and relationships between nutritional status, intestinal mucosal function and infection.
+She has extensive expertise in designing and implementing randomized controlled trials, as well as conducting systematic reviews and meta-analyses.

 3147 Meyer Hall